Looking to get solar panels in Adelaide?

 Before we talk about inverter brands, we should clarify what an inverter does.
 A solar inverter takes solar power produced by your solar panels (direct current or DC) and changes it into 240V alternating current (AC) that can be used by your lights and appliances.

 As well as there being a large number of inverter brands to choose from, there are different types of inverters.
 Therefore, choosing the best inverter is not simply a choice between brands or a matter of budget.
 It comes down to your system requirements and your solar goals.
+NRG Solar Director and Founder, Eddy May conducted some research into string inverters.
+His findings were myth busting and interesting to solar industry insiders and those looking to buy solar.
+To date almost 50,000 people have viewed his video summary.
+You can watch the video and read more here.

 The most common inverter is called a string inverter.
 It gets its name because multiple solar panels (a solar array) can connect to it.
 String inverters have many advantages, including lower solar panel installation costs.
-However, one disadvantage is that a damaged or shaded panel will affect the performance of the entire string of that panel array.

 In cases where shading is unavoidable (eg. there are overhead power lines or antennas) or where the customer would like to expand the system in the future, microinverters may be recommended.
 In this instance, each solar panel has its own inverter, thus taking full advantage of the production of each individual panel.